|Street:||42 Strong Place|

 |Memorial:||Oise-Aisne American Cemetery, Cimetière Américain, CD2 02130, Seringes-et-Nesles, France|

-John Joseph was born May 1895 in Lanesborough and was one of 6 children by John and Ellen Tierney.
+Michael was born on 13 August 1893 in Lanesborough and was one of 6 children by John and Ellen Tierney.
 John Sr. was an R.I.C. constable, originally from Co.
-Clare and Ellen was from Coroneary, Co.
+Clare and Ellen (née Dopson) was from Coroneary, Co.
 Leitrim; it appears that Michael was likely named after his paternal grandfather, in line with the typical naming convention of the time.

 By 1901, they lived in Abbeyshrule where his father was stationed as a sergeant.
 On the retirement of John Sr, the family moved to Lisdoonvarna, Co.
 Clare.